The semi-infinite intersection cohomology sheaf: Digression: (dual) baby Verma objects

 \ssec{The Iwahori category on the affine Grassmannian}

 \sssec{}

 Consider the category

 where $I\subset \fL^+(G)$ is the Iwahori subgroup\footnote{We will use a slightly renormalized version of $\Shv(\Gr_G)^I$, where we declare compact objects to be the ones that map to compact objects under the forgetful functor $\Shv(\Gr_G)^I\to \Shv(\Gr_G)$.
+The same applies to $\Shv(\Fl_G)^I$.
 This is done in order to avoid the singular support condition on coherent sheaves on the spectral side.
 We are grateful to J.~Campbell for catching this imprecision.}.

 This category carries an action by right convolutions by $\Sph(G)=\Shv(\Gr_G)^{\fL^+(G)}$ and a commuting action of

 by left convolutions.

 \sssec{}